 Call (727) 821-1500 to Discuss Your Case with a Wrongful Death Attorney in St. Petersburg

 If you want to file a wrongful death claim in Florida, turn to Emerson Straw for help navigating every stage of the proceedings.
 We’ve won numerous six- and seven-figure settlements and verdicts on behalf of our clients.
-Call (727) 821-1500 or use our Online Contact Form to set up a free case evaluation with a wrongful death lawyer in St. Petersburg.
+Call (727) 821-1500 or use our Online Contact Form to set up a free case evaluation with a wrongful death lawyer.